What is Selvedge Denim? A Complete Guide to the Premium Jeans

 - Sanforized denim has been treated to reduce shrinkage

-- Some guys prefer the way unsanforized denim ultimately fits, but the difference isn’t huge
+- But some guys prefer the way unsanforized denim wears

 Back in the day, you had to buy denim a little big, then wash them, then they’d shrink about 10 percent, and then you’d know how they fit you.
 (I underwent this process when I bought my first pair of selvedge from Studio d’Artisan.)
 This is the origin of Levi’s old slogan, “shrink to fit.”

-It’s a fairly stressful experience buying clothes without knowing how they fit so in 1930, one Sanford Cluett devised a process that treats fabric to pre-shrink it — usually with steam and water, sometimes with extra chemicals.
+It’s a fairly stressful experience buying clothes without knowing how they fit, so in 1930, one Sanford Cluett devised a process that treats fabric to pre-shrink it.
+“Sanforization” is usually performed with steam and water, sometimes with extra chemicals.

 “Sanforized jeans still shrink when you wash them, maybe between 1 and 3 percent, but an unsanforized denim will generally shrink between 5 and 10 percent,” says Bahzad.
-“That’s the difference between shrinking just a little bit and then when you wear them, they stretch back out, and you don’t really have to worry about it, versus ‘I have to buy these jeans two sizes bigger and then wash them and hopefully they’ll shrink to the right size.'”
+“If it’s unsanforized, you’ve got to buy jeans two sizes bigger and wash them, and hopefully they’ll shrink to the right size.'”

 Why buy unsanforized if it’s so problematic?
-Well, to be clear, you usually don’t: even guys who love raw denim rarely buy unsanforized and it’s fairly unusual for a brand to sell it in the first place, given the increased risk of returns.
+To be clear, very few people buy unsanforized denim, even big time raw denim enthusiasts.
+And brands don’t love selling it in the first place, given the increased risk of returns.

 [Further reading: A Guide to Sanforized vs Unsanforized Denim]